freenet/freenet-core/docs/src/architecture.md

 ### Overview

 Delegates, contracts, and applications each serve distinct roles in the Freenet ecosystem.
-Contracts function as shared models, representing the agreed-upon state that can be modified according to user-defined rules.
-Delegates, on the other hand, operate on the user's device and manage private state, such as keys, secret tokens, and message inboxes/outboxes.
-They also facilitate the user's interaction with contracts and apps by controlling access to private data.
-Apps serve as the user interface for contracts and delegates, running in the browser and built using various web technologies like React.
+Contracts function as public shared state, representing the agreed-upon state that can be modified according to user-defined rules.
+Delegates act as the user's agent and can store private data.
+Apps serve as the user interface for contracts and delegates.

 ### Applications

-This is the user interface that wishes to use the AFT system to send a message, for example a decentralized instant messaging system.
-Applications will typically run in a web browser and either implemented in JavaScript or WebAssembly.
+Applications are the user interface for decentralized systems on Freenet.
+They are built using web technologies such as HTML, CSS, and JavaScript, and can be distributed over Freenet.
+Applications can create, retrieve, and update contracts through a WebSocket connection to the local Freenet peer, as well as communicate with delegates and contracts.

 ### Contracts